mchels/portals/README.md

 # Known issues
-- When moving focus between two cmd.exe windows the `move_focus` command must be run twice to take effect.
+- The following has been worked around by inserting a short waiting time (75ms): When moving focus between two cmd.exe windows the `move_focus` command must be run twice to take effect.

 # Background